March 19

 West Virginia Mine Explodes: Four Miners Killed

-An explosion ripped through the Blacksville No. 1 coal mine near Wana, West Virginia, killing four miners underground.
-The disaster reinforced longstanding concerns about methane ventilation and safety enforcement in Appalachian coal operations, adding to West Virginia's grim toll of mining fatalities.
+An explosion at the Blacksville No. 1 coal mine near Wana in Monongalia County, West Virginia, killed four miners working underground.
+The blast reinforced longstanding concerns about methane ventilation, coal dust management, and safety enforcement in Appalachian mining operations that had claimed thousands of lives over the preceding century.
+The disaster added to West Virginia's accumulating toll of mining fatalities and fueled continued advocacy for stronger federal oversight of the coal industry's safety practices.

-He'd been chasing curveballs in minor league baseball for seventeen months when Michael Jordan walked back into the N…
+He'd been chasing curveballs in the minor leagues for seventeen months when Michael Jordan walked back into the NBA w…

-He'd been chasing curveballs in minor league baseball for seventeen months when Michael Jordan walked back into the NBA wearing number 45—his own 23 was already hanging in the rafters.
+He'd been chasing curveballs in the minor leagues for seventeen months when Michael Jordan walked back into the NBA wearing number 45.
+His own 23 was already hanging in the United Center rafters, retired by the Chicago Bulls when he'd left to play baseball for the Birmingham Barons, a Double-A affiliate of the Chicago White Sox.
+Jordan hit .202 in 127 games, respectable for someone who hadn't played competitive baseball since high school but nowhere near major league caliber.
+The baseball experiment ended when the 1994 MLB strike made minor league play pointless.
 March 19, 1995.
-The Indiana Pacers game wasn't spectacular: 19 points, rusty timing, a Bulls loss.
-But Jordan's two-word fax to the league—"I'm back"—triggered a financial earthquake.
-The Bulls' next game sold out in hours.
-NBC renegotiated broadcasting rights within weeks.
-That awkward 45 jersey lasted just sixteen games before he reclaimed 23 and led Chicago to three more championships.
-The world's greatest basketball player had proven he didn't need to be great on day one—he just needed to show up.
+Jordan's return was announced via a two-word fax to the NBA league office: "I'm back."
+The Indiana Pacers game that followed wasn't spectacular: 19 points on 7-for-28 shooting, a Bulls loss.
+He looked human, mortal even, which hadn't happened since his rookie year.
+But the financial earthquake was immediate.
+The Bulls' next home game sold out within hours.
+NBC Sports renegotiated their broadcasting contract within weeks.
+Nike stock rose measurably on the announcement alone.
+That awkward 45 jersey lasted just sixteen games before Jordan reclaimed number 23 in defiance of a league fine, and then led Chicago to three consecutive championships from 1996 to 1998, completing the second three-peat of his career.
+The greatest basketball player in history had proven he didn't need to be great on day one.
+He just needed to show up.

 Afghan Airliner Crashes Near Kabul: 45 Dead

-An Ariana Afghan Airlines Boeing 727 slammed into a mountainside on approach to Kabul International Airport, killing all 45 people aboard.
-The crash occurred during Taliban rule, when international sanctions had grounded most of the airline's fleet and left remaining aircraft without proper maintenance or navigational equipment.
+An Ariana Afghan Airlines Boeing 727 slammed into a mountainside during its approach to Kabul International Airport, killing all forty-five people aboard.
+The crash occurred during Taliban rule, when international sanctions had grounded most of the national airline's fleet and left remaining aircraft without access to proper maintenance, spare parts, or modern navigational equipment.
+The disaster illustrated the catastrophic effect of international isolation on basic infrastructure safety, as pilots were forced to navigate mountainous terrain surrounding Kabul with outdated instruments and minimal ground support.

 They printed money that didn't exist and called it policy.